On Manin's conjecture for Ch\^atelet surfaces: Analysis of the leading constant

 In particular, we want to deduce exactly when the following expression is zero:

+where $\xi(s_1,s_2;F,\chi,\bc)$ is the series defined in \eqref{eq: def of xi(s_1,s_2)}.
 Here we use $\Res_{s=1}$ to denote the first nonzero coefficient in the Laurent series expansion at $s=1$.
 We will begin our analysis gradually by starting with the combinatorially simplest case: when $f(z)$ is irreducible.
-In this case, it is known by \cite{ColliotSSDI} that $X_{\Delta,f}$ satisfies the Hasse principle; we aim for the stronger result that if there are no local obstructions to $X_{\Delta,f}$ then there are $\asymp B\log(B)^{\varrho_{\Delta,f}-2}$ rational points of height at most $B$.
+In this case, it is known by \cite{ColliotSSDI} that $X_{\Delta,f}$ satisfies the Hasse principle; we aim for the stronger result that if there are no local obstructions to $X_{\Delta,f}$ then there are $\asymp B\log(B)^{\rho_{\Delta,f}-2}$ rational points of height at most $B$.

 Second, we introduce the auxiliary varieties that are inherent to our analysis -- this comes to the sum over $c_{ij}$.
 These varieties also appear in the finite and effective computation of \cite{ColliotTheleneCoraySansuc} and \cite{CTSSchinzel} for determining if $X_{\Delta,f}(\Q) = \emptyset.$ In this subsection, we also establish that if $f(z)$ has a linear factor then there exists an auxiliary variety containing a rational point.